Psychological testing: Psychological tests

 It is important that people who are equal on the measured construct (e.g., mathematics ability, depression) have an approximately equal probability of answering a test item accurately or acknowledging the presence of a symptom.
 An example of an item on a mathematics test that might be used in the United Kingdom but not the United States could be the following: "In a football match two players get a red card; how many players are left on the pitch?"
 This item requires knowledge of football (soccer) to be answered correctly, not just mathematical ability.
-Thus, group membership can influence the chance of correctly answering items, as encapsulated in the concept of differential item functioning.
+Thus, group membership can influence the probability of correctly answering items, as encapsulated in the concept of differential item functioning.
 Often tests are constructed for a specific population and the nature of that population should be taken into account when administering tests outside that population.
-If a test is invariant to one population (e.g. schoolchildren in the United Kingdom) it does not automatically mean that the test functions in much the same way in another population (e.g. schoolchildren in the United States).

-Psychological assessment is similar to psychological testing but usually involves a more comprehensive assessment of the individual.
-Psychological assessment is a process that involves checking the integration of information from multiple sources, such as tests of normal and abnormal personality, tests of ability or intelligence, tests of interests or attitudes, as well as information from personal interviews.
-Collateral information is also collected about personal, occupational, or medical history, such as from records or from interviews with parents, spouses, teachers, or previous therapists or physicians.
-A psychological test is one of the sources of data used within the process of assessment; usually more than one test is used.
-Many psychologists do some level of assessment when providing services to clients or patients, and may use for example, simple checklists to assess some traits or symptoms, but psychological assessment is a more complex, detailed, in-depth process.
-Typical types of focus for psychological assessment are to provide a diagnosis; to assess a particular area of functioning or disability often for school settings; to help select type of treatment or to assess treatment outcomes; to help courts decide forensic psychological issues such as child custody or competency to stand trial; or to help assess job applicants or employees and provide career development counseling or training.
+A test should be invariant between relevant subgroups (e.g., demographic groups) within a larger population.
+For example, for a test to be used in the United Kingdom, the test and its items should have approximately the same meaning for British males and females.
+That invariance does not necessarily apply to similar groups in another population, such as males and females in the United States or between populations, for example, the populations of the UK and the US.
+In test construction, it is important to establish invariance at least for the subgroups of the population of interest.